The student news site of The Archer School for Girls

 Maia Alvarez, Features Editor

 Maia Alvarez joined The Oracle as a staff reporter in 2021 and became the Multimedia Editor in 2022.
 In 2023, she became the Features Editor.
-She is on the leadership board for InvenTeam, leads the Best Buddies club, and is a member of the Speech and Debate team.
-Outside of classes, she practices taekwondo as a second-degree black belt and volunteers as a tutor.
+She was on the leadership board for InvenTeam, led the Best Buddies club, and was a member of the Speech and Debate team.
+Outside of school, she practiced taekwondo as a second-degree black belt and volunteered as a tutor.
+She graduated in 2024.

 Comments (1)